Hélène Esnault: Awards and honors

+In 2003, she received together with Eckart Viehweg the Gottfried Wilhelm Leibniz Prize..

+In 2019, she won the Cantor medal..

-received the Gottfried Wilhelm Leibniz Prize.
-In 2014 she was elected to the Academia Europaea and is a member of the Academy of Sciences Leopoldina, the Berlin-Brandenburg Academy of Sciences and Humanities and the Europäische Akademie Nordrhein-Westfalen.
-In 2019, she won the Cantor medal.
+In 2014 she was elected to the Academia Europaea and is a member of the Academy of Sciences Leopoldina, the Berlin-Brandenburg Academy of Sciences and Humanities, the Europäische Akademie Nordrhein-Westfalen, the Danish Academy, the Polish Academy of Sciences.